matt4biz/oak/README.md

 If neither `-e` nor `-f` is present (the former takes precedence), oak starts an interactive REPL.
 Exit with "bye" or type ctrl-D; the latter will not save any state.

+## History
-The REPL stores up to 50 lines of command history in `$HOME/.oakhist` which is available to your next session.
+The REPL stores up to 50 lines of command history in `$HOME/.oakhist` which is available to your next session (through the normal operations at the prompt, e.g., up-arrow).

-## Configuration
+## Startup configuration
 The machine will read the file `$HOME/.oakrc` if it is present and run those commands before starting to accept user input.

 For example, if the `.oakrc` file has